 Black sagebrush is an excellent species to establish on sites where management objectives include restoration or improvement of domestic sheep, pronghorn, or mule deer winter range.

-There are 4 plant species of concern located in this ecological type with in the Spring Mountain National Recreational Area (SMNRA).
-There are 3 animal species of concern located within this ecological type.
+There are 4 plant species of concern associated with this ecological site within the Spring Mountain National Recreational Area (SMNRA).
+There are also 3 animal species of concern.